worldbank/GISTEmbed/README.md

 print(scores.cpu().numpy())
 ```

+# Guided in-batch constrastive loss

+For anyone interested in the technical implementation of GISTEmbed as a training mechanism, please refer to the loss computation implemented in the loss function [`guided_in_batch_contrastive_loss`](https://github.com/avsolatorio/GISTEmbed/blob/538e3d749b1944e8362c5566385111763866fa4c/gist_embed/trainer/loss.py#L599).

+This loss function is subsequently used in the [`GISTTrainer`](https://github.com/avsolatorio/GISTEmbed/blob/538e3d749b1944e8362c5566385111763866fa4c/gist_embed/trainer/trainer.py#L127).

 # Reproducibility

 This section outlines how to fine-tune models using the GISTEmbed framework.
 The following steps are necessary to reproduce the results: